-In 19th century the Japanese Emperor sends a gift pony to the US President.
-The pony is stolen and ransomed by Indians.
-Sheriff Gideon aided by an inept Japanese servant who believes he is a true Samurai offers to deliver the ransom money.
+In the 19th century, when the Japanese Emperor sends a gift pony to the US President it gets stolen and ransomed by Indians but Sheriff Gideon aided by an inept Japanese servant offers to deliver the ransom.

-In 19th century a Japanese delegation travels to the USA to present the American president with a gift pony from the Japanese Emperor.The pony which is considered to be divine by the Japanese is stolen and ransomed by a belligerent tribe of Indians.In order to retrieve the pony the Japanese delegation offers one million dollars in ransom to be delivered to the Indians by the local Sheriff Gideon aided by an inept Japanese servant who believes he is a true Samurai.
+In the 19th century, a Japanese delegation arrives in the USA to present the American president with a gift pony from the Japanese Emperor.The Japanese consider the pony to be divine and it is guarded by Japanese Samurai.A tribe of renegade Indians attack the train and steal the pony with the intention of ransoming it.In order to retrieve the pony, the Japanese delegation offers one million dollars in ransom money, to be delivered to the Indians by the local Sheriff Gideon assisted by the inept Japanese servant Sakura, who believes he is a true Samurai.On the way, the duo runs into the drifter Blanc De Blanc, who is Swiss and has plans of his own concerning the ransom money.
 Written by

 When the trio makes camp for the night the Swiss is asking Sheriff Gideon to respect the rules of the Geneva Convention and feed him supper(0:43:26).The Swiss is referring to the First Geneva Convention for the Amelioration of the Condition of the Wounded and Sick in Armed Forces in the Field of 1864.
 See more »

 24 of 25 people found this review helpful.

 Was this review helpful to you?